ParallelMaths/parallel/pages/10-06-heroic-hidden-figures.md

 ## 2. Euler’s Method

 In this clip from “Hidden Figures”, Kathryn Johnson is trying to solve a difficult problem, and realises that some maths from centuries ago might offer a solution.
-In case it is not clear form the clip, solving this problem is a matter of life and death, as it might decide whether or not the astronaut John Glenn returns to Earth.
+In case it is not clear from the clip, solving this problem is a matter of life and death, as it might decide whether or not the astronaut John Glenn returns to Earth.

 @[youtube](v-pbGAts_Fg?rel=0)

 Kathryn Johnson relied on Euler’s Method, which allows mathematicians to solve a difficult equation by finding an answer that is not perfectly accurate, but which is accurate enough for the purpose in question.

-Another technique that mathematicians use for finding an approximate answer.

 One approximation that is often used by mathematicians is to say that: